-- 1. Site Management To manage the site to the highest possible standard; providing a safe environment for public enjoyment, whilst maintaining access and protecting and enhancing the natural and historic features - 2.
+- Site Management To manage the site to the highest possible standard; providing a safe environment for public enjoyment, whilst maintaining access and protecting and enhancing the natural and historic features - 2.
 Community Involvement- To provide opportunities for local people to become involved in the management and maintenance of the site through volunteering, Partnerships and 'friends of' groups. - 3.
-Marketing and Interpretation- To develop and promote the site for sustainable use to benefit the health and wellbeing of local communities and to improve peoples' interest and understanding of the site. - 4.
-Monitoring and Research- To implement a detailed monitoring programme for the site and encourage further research and surveys to fill gaps in our present knowledge about the site.
+Marketing and Interpretation- To develop and promote interest and understanding of the site, whilst improving the health and wellbeing of local communities through sustainable access and recreation. - 4.
+Monitoring and Research- To implement a detailed monitoring programme for the site and encourage further research and surveys to better inform the management process.